 Advertising sales revenues consist primarily of revenues from commercial advertising customers, programmers and other vendors.
-Advertising sales decreased \$22 million, or 26%, from \$86 million for the three months ended September 30, 2002 to \$64 million for the three months ended September 30, 2003.
-For the three months ended September 30, 2003 and 2002, we received \$3 million and \$27 million, respectively, in advertising revenue from vendors.
+Advertising sales decreased \$22 million, or 26%, from \$86 million for the three months ended September 30, 2002 to \$64 million for the three months ended September 30, 2002, we received \$3 million and \$27 million, respectively, in advertising revenue from vendors.